waywardphilosopher/tainan/content/posts/tasty-things.md

 ---
 title: Tasty Things
 description: Tsin hó-tsiah ê mi̍h-kiānn!
 preview: Tsin hó-tsiah ê mi̍h-kiānn!
 date: 2023-12-15
 author: Will
 image: images/news/fish.jpg
-tags: [Eng]
+tags:
+  - English
-categories: [Story]
+categories:
+  - Story
 ---
 At dinner, we eat fish, and pork with strips of salted ginger, and water spinach.
 It is the first day of our residency, and we are celebrating with a beer.